 Thousands of furnished rentals to book online

 Istanbul is one of the world's oldest and most fascinating cities.
 The Bosporus divides this beautiful town into the biggest transcontinental city in the world, which allows visitors to experience both Asia and Europe simultaneously.
-In Istanbul apartments for rent are in high demand, but Nestpick has a huge selection of furnished apartments to choose from, and booking one is as simple as a few clicks.
-Whether you are interested in rooms for rent in Istanbul or fully furnished flats for rent, Nestpick has the widest selection and will help you find the perfect home for you.

 The historic and magical landscape on the west of the Sea of Marmara has its own unique flair and deep history.
 Occupied by the Romans and the Ottomans in turn, Istanbul possesses mosques and churches side by side, giving this ancient city an inimitable multicultural flavour.
 The best example of this is the ‘Ayasofya’, built as an orthodox church, then later transformed into a mosque before finally being converted into a museum.
 Another example close by is the ‘Sultanahmet Mahallesi’ or 'Blue Mosque', which is widely considered one of the most beautiful mosques in the world.
 The ‘Galata’ tower in the district of Galata/Karaköy is a perfect place for breathtaking views of Istanbul.
 Taksim, known as the tourist centre of Istanbul, offers the 'Taksim Gezi' Park and restaurants for expats and professionals.
 Reina and Supperclub in Beşiktaş are the perfect places for drinks and clubbing.
 Rent prices vary from district to district and can be very expensive.
 Apartments range from €400 to €1000 per month.
 Popular areas to live in for expats are Beyoğlu, which includes Taksim, and Beşiktaş.